Lazyt3ch/reactjs-random-users/README.md

 ## Technical notes

+*   This web app has been built on React using [facebook/create-react-app](https://github.com/facebook/create-react-app).
+Initially, it was written in JavaScript (ECMAScript 2015+).
+Later, some components from Material-UI were added to ensure the same look and feel when the web app is opened in different browsers.
+Even later, all of the components were rewritten in TypeScript.

 *   For some reason, when a `user id` is requested, RandomUser.me may return an invalid name—value pair like this:

     `id: {name: "", value: null}`